JoacimLord/The-Luna-Framework/README.md

 # How to get started

-Clone, fork or download the project, and run the Setup/Setup.bat file to generate your solution.
+Clone, fork or download the project.
+Run the Setup/Setup.bat file to generate your solution.
-The only file that you need to include is the "LFW.h" header file and the <imgui/imgui.h> file.
+The only file that you need to include to start is the "LFW.h" header file (this should be in your main file).
+Include <imgui/imgui.h> in your main file if you intend to use Dear ImGui in your application.
+Even if you don't want to use Dear ImGui the function "void LFW::Application::BuildUI() { }" needs to be defined before main().
+Just leave it empty if you don't use it!
+If you run the applications executable the ImGui settings won't be saved and you have to dock and resize your GUI.
+To prevent this I recommend to copy over the "imgui.inl" file from the Sandbox folder to be in the same folder as the executable.

-I suggest to rename the Sandbox project and use that as your starting point!
+I also suggest to just rename the Sandbox project and use that as your starting point!

-# - API DOCUMENTATION -
+# API DOCUMENTATION

 ## Modules